'Grey's Anatomy' Spoilers: Season 14 Finale To Bring Tears As Jo And Alex Marry, Arizona And April Say Goodbye

 — Greys Anatomy (@GreysABC) May 15, 2018

 Additional Grey’s Anatomy spoilers share that Bailey will be taking another look at some of the decisions she’s made about her life as she looks back at all of the stress she’s endured this past year.
-It has previously been revealed that both Arizona and April would be departing the show after this finale and it looks like there will be plenty of talk about their decisions in Thursday’s show as well.
+It has previously been revealed that both Arizona and April would be departing the show after this finale, and it looks like there will be plenty of talk about their decisions in Thursday’s show as well.

 Arizona’s exit path has already been pretty clearly laid out.
 She’s talked about moving to New York with Sofia so the little girl can grow up near both of her mothers and it looks like she’ll be taking Dr. Herman’s offer as a vehicle to build a new career.
 As for April, last week it looked like she might be heartbreakingly killed off after a devastating accident.
 Luckily, she pulled through and it looks like she’ll have a safe exit from Grey Sloan as well.